dylndreams/candyshop/README.md

 ## radx
 Encodes WAV audio files to ADX audio files. coded in Rust.
 Provided excutable is Windows, only tested with Wine on Linux, MacOS with wine will work too.<br/>
 Source(with license):[RADX by issac lozano](https://github.com/Isaac-Lozano/radx)<br/>

+## scramble
+Scrambles a .bin file to 1ST_READ.BIN. used in the cdi4dc-making process.
+Not needed for mkdcdisc.
+Anything with a standard GCC toolchain will run it<br/>
+Source(pubic domain):[SCRAMBLE by Marcus Comstedt](https://dreamcast.wiki/Scrambling)<br/>

+Welp, that's all the tools i included.
+You can use this for anything to be honest.
+Other than that.
+Happy baremetal coding :)<br/>

+~LUCiDViUSALS